 ARTH 3124 Women in Art

 A study of major issues about women and art from the Renaissance to the present.
 Discussion will center on the nature of images made by women and on the social, political, and economic forces that shape women’s work.
 Special emphasis will be placed on women as patrons, collectors, and models.
 Seminar format with extensive readings and research paper.
 Also listed as WS 3134.
-Prerequisite: ARTH 1124, 2144, or WS 1004.
+Prerequisite: ARTH 1124, 2144, or WS 1004 and FYS 1104.
 IV; V

-A critical study of buildings and their urban environments beginning with Europe and the U.S. in the second half of the nineteenth century and ending with a selection of global productions today.
-Emphasizes the social, economic, and political forces that have shaped architecture and cities and investigates some of the theories that underlay their form and meaning.
-Topics include: the architect as philosopher-builder, critical reception of buildings and city design, new technologies and architectural form, and issues of modern vs. postmodern.
-Prerequisite: ARTH 1124, 2144, or 2154.
-IV
+A critical study of buildings and their urban environments primarily in Europe and the U.S. from the second half of the nineteenth century through the 1970s.
+Emphasizes the social, economic, and political forces in this period that have shaped architecture and city design and investigates some of the theories that underlie their form and meaning.
+Topics include: the architect as philosopher-builder, critical reception of buildings and city plans, new technologies and architectural form, and issues of modern vs. postmodern.
+Prerequisite: ARTH 1124, 2144, or 2154 and FYS 1104.
+IV; V

 ARTH 3624 Buddhist Art of Asia

 Focusing on the visual arts of India, China, and Japan, this course is a study of the major Buddhist traditions in Asia.
 Particular attention will be given to Buddhist iconography and the role of the visual arts in Buddhist religious practice and society.
 Students will also explore the exchanges and influences exerted by Buddhism throughout Asia and examine the distinctive religious expressions within each region.
-Prerequisite: ARTH 1604, 2624, 2644, or permission of instructor.
-IV
+Prerequisite: ARTH 1604, 2624, 2644, or permission of instructor and FYS 1104.
+IV;V

-Explores the major trends in the arts of China from the late Qing (mid-19th century) to the Cultural Revolution period (1966-1976).
-Lectures and class discussions will examine art works in different media and center on the ways in which Chinese artists have defined modernity and tradition against the complex background of China’s history.
-Special attention will be given to the political factors behind the making of works of art, as well as cross-cultural communication in twentieth-century China.
-Prerequisite: ARTH 1604, 2624, or permission of instructor.
-IV
+Explores the major artistic developments in China from the late Qing (mid-19th century) to the present.
+Discussions examine art works in different media and center on the ways in which Chinese artists have defined modernity and their tradition in response to broad changes in Chinese culture over the period.
+Special attention will be given to the political factors behind the making of works of art, as well as to cross-cultural communication in modern and contemporary China.
+Prerequisite: ARTH 1604, 2624, or permission of instructor and FYS-1104.
+IV; V

 ARTH 4204 Internship in Art History